AllramEst83/ItunesSearcher/README.md

 # ItunesSearcher
-This app makes it possible to save apps in a wishlist.
-So you dont have to buy or remember apps from the appstore righ away.
+This app makes it possible to search the iOS AppStore and save apps in a wishlist.
+So you dont have to buy or remember what apps you.
+I starter tjos Project because Apple removed the wishlist from the AppStore.